TykanN/kpostal/README.md

 Kpostal package can search for Korean postal addresses using [Kakao postcode service](https://postcode.map.daum.net/guide).
 This package is inspired by [Kopo](https://pub.dev/packages/kopo) package that is discontinued.

+By default, it uses the Address Search page hosted on Github.
+It's the easiest way to use it.

+To respond to errors that arise from hosting problems, we also support hosting local server.

 Support Null-Safety!

 <div><img src="https://tykann.github.io/kpostal/assets/screenshot.png" width="375"></div>